geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Backward.
 Not optimizer, just backward.
 Okay.

 ##### **Geohot** [[00:10:50](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=650)]
-Okay, so you have one...
+Okay, so you have one..
 You have a jit which does a forward and a backward.
 Okay.
 That's a mini-batch.

 ##### **Geohot** [[00:10:56](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=656)]
 Okay.